 Have you ever considered investing in a programmable thermostat?
 This is a great way to boost your air conditioner’s efficiency.
 A programmable thermostat allows you to cool your home with more temperature precision.
 The old manual slider thermostats are always off by 2-3 degrees, which is highly inefficient.

 A clogged up air filter can create a variety of problems for your air conditioning system, including decreased efficiency.
 When the air filter becomes too clogged, it restricts airflow going into your air conditioner, meaning your air conditioner is unable to pull as much heat out of your indoor air as usual.
 Your HVAC system’s air filter should be swapped out every 1-3 months depending on the type of filter it is and the level of contaminants in your home.

 Make Sure Your Ductwork Is in Good Shape

 Did you know that breached ductwork can allow up to 30% of the cooled, conditioned air to escape into unoccupied spaces such as your attic or crawlspace?
 Leaks and other damage to your ductwork can significantly lower your energy efficiency, causing your bills to skyrocket.
 Be sure you have a professional HVAC technician inspect your ductwork to ensure that they are properly sealed.

 Always Call a Pro for Repairs in Camden County, NJ

 Whatever repair need you might have, it’s vital you call a pro.
 Why is this an efficiency tip?
 Because a repair gone wrong can cause your air conditioner to struggle to do its job effectively.
 And if it’s struggling, that probably means it’s using way more energy than should be necessary to cool your home.

-Our pros are highly trained and well-versed in all types of air conditioning repairs.
+Our pros are highly trained and well-versed in all types of air conditioning repairs in Camden County, NJ.